Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: pQCD conformal OPE and fixed-- structural matching

 Away from a conformal fixed point the coupling runs.
 The pure power laws in $\mu$ are then replaced by the usual logarithmic evolution factors,

 and the Wilson coefficients admit the usual LO RG improvement.
 The explicit formulas are given in Appendix~\ref{app:pqcd}, especially Eqs.~\eqref{eq:app-pqcd-LO-evolution} and \eqref{eq:app-pqcd-final-LO-running}.
-The main point is that the same factorized logic survives: logarithmic running deforms only the scale dependence, not the hypergeometric functional form of the hard kernel or the open/$+$, closed/$-$ identification.
+The main point is that the same factorized logic survives: logarithmic running changes the scale dependence and the bookkeeping of moments and coefficients, not the fixed-scale hypergeometric functional form of the hard kernel or the open/$+$, closed/$-$ assignment.
 This is why the fixed-point formulas should be read as a presentational convenience, not as a hidden dynamical assumption.

-Recent NNLO results for \DVCS~\! and \DDVCS~\! coefficient functions sharpen the perturbative side of the story~\cite{Braun:2020yib,Braun:2021ysj,Braun:2022nnlo,Ji:2023transversity,Braun:2024ddvcs,Braun:2026dvcsmom}.
-They do not change the scope of the present structural matching claim, which is intentionally limited to the universal LO/conformal kernel and its fixed-scale identification.
-Rather, they provide the natural next precision arena in which to test how the simple hypergeometric representation is deformed once genuine two-loop effects are included.
+Recent NNLO results for \DVCS and \DDVCS coefficient functions sharpen the perturbative side of the story~\cite{Braun:2020yib,Braun:2021ysj,Braun:2022nnlo,Ji:2023transversity,Braun:2024ddvcs,Braun:2026dvcsmom}.
+They do not change the scope of the present structural matching claim.
+Rather, they refine the perturbative data entering the same conformal partial wave: the anomalous dimensions $\gamma_j^\pm(\alpha_s)$, the finite coefficient normalizations $c_j^\pm(\alpha_s)$, and the evolution bookkeeping.
+The fixed-scale hypergeometric functional dependence in $\eta/\xi$ is the kernel being matched.